For Reconciliation to be realised, we all must play our part. Be brave and be the change.

 Life Without Barriers is firmly committed to Reconciliation.
-We acknowledge Aboriginal and Torres Strait Islander people as the original custodians of the land.
-We believe in recognising, respecting and advancing the inherent rights, cultures and traditions of Aboriginal and Torres Strait Islander people and communities.
+We acknowledge Aboriginal and Torres Strait Islander people as the original custodians of the land and strongly believe in recognising, respecting, and advancing the inherent rights, cultures and traditions of Aboriginal and Torres Strait Islander people and communities.

 Read about our partnership here.